Skip to main content

 • budget: Search depth level (low, mid, high)

-• types: Filter by world, experience, opinion, or all
+• types: Filter by world, experience, observation, or all

 • tags: Filter memories by visibility tags